linkfrg/ignis/docs/examples/code_snippets.rst

 Code Snippets
 ==============

-This page provides useful code snippets to help you implementing additional functionality.
+This page provides useful code snippets to help you implement additional functionality.

 Clicking outside of a window
 ----------------------------